scylladb/scylladb/docs/cql/ddl.rst

                                              definitions or explicit datacenter settings.
                                              For example, to have three replicas per datacenter, supply this with a value of 3.

+                                             The replication factor configured for a DC should be equal to or lower than the number of nodes in that DC.
+Configuring a higher RF may prevent creating tables in that keyspace.
 ===================================== ====== =============================================

 Note that when ``ALTER`` ing keyspaces and supplying ``replication_factor``,